Irenexzwen/3D-genome-gitbook/chap2/21-primal-order.md

 3. [Selected methods comparison](#223)

 ## 2.2.1 Introduction<a name="introduction"></a>
 The primary-order chromatin usually refers to the unpacked chromatin fiber where 11-nm coils of nucleosomes are exposed [[1]](https://doi.org/10.1016/j.csbj.2018.02.003).
-Primary structure encompasses DNA methylation (pink) and sequence features, DNA-bound factors (blue), nucleosome position and modifications (multicolored), and DNA accessibility [[2]](http://dx.doi.org/10.1016/j.tig.2015.03.010).
+Primary structure encompasses DNA methylation and sequence features, DNA-bound factors, nucleosome position and modifications, and DNA accessibility [[2]](http://dx.doi.org/10.1016/j.tig.2015.03.010).
+Biological functions and gene expression are intimately rely on primary order structure, especially chromotin accessibility mediated by protein complexes and epigenetic modifications.
 ## 2.2.2 Selected methods for primary structure<a name="222"></a>
 ![](/assets/primary.png)
 ### ChIP-seq<a name="a"></a>
-ChIP-seq [[3]](http://www.genome.org/cgi/doi/10.1101/gr.136184.111.)(Chromatin immunoprecipitation followed by next-generation DNA sequencing).
+ChIP-seq [[3]](http://www.genome.org/cgi/doi/10.1101/gr.136184.111.)
+(Chromatin immunoprecipitation followed by next-generation DNA sequencing).
 A method to identify DNA-associated protein-binding sites.
+Chromatin is fixed in cells then fragmented by sonication or MNase digestion before enrichment for the protein epitope of interest using a specific antibody.
+Crosslinks are reversed using proteinase K and heat and the DNA is then prepared for analysis by sequencing, array hybridization, or PCR[[2]].
 ### DNase-seq<a name="b"></a>
 ### ATAC-seq<a name="c"></a>